Virtual environment configuration requirements

 When processing critical data in buckets, you must ensure that data is protected from deletion and that versions are backed up.
 This can be achieved by versioning and lifecycle management mechanisms, as well as by using object locks.

-Bucket versioning is the ability to store the history of object versions.
-Each version is a complete copy of the object and occupies space in Object Storage.
-Using version control protects your data from both unintentional user actions and application faults.
+Bucket versioning allows keeping a version history of an object.
+Each version is a complete copy of an object and occupies space in Object Storage.
+Using version control protects your data from both accidental user actions and application faults.

-If you delete or modify an object with versioning enabled, a new version of the object with a new ID is effectively created.
+If you delete or modify an object with versioning enabled, the action will create a new object version with a new ID.
 In the case of deletion, the object becomes unreadable, but its version is kept and can be restored.

 For more information about setting up versioning, see the Object Storage documentation, Bucket versioning.